 How Does Hydroponics Work?

-In hydroponics, the mineral and nutrient laden solutions can be dispersed in mediums like wool, coconut husk, pebbles or gravel to give the roots something to hold on to and to encourage their growth.
-The upper parts of the plant such as the stems are held above the hydroponics solution and only the roots are allowed to touch it.
+The mineral and nutrient laden solutions can be dispersed in mediums like wool, coconut husk, pebbles or gravel to give the roots something to hold on to and to encourage their growth.
+The upper parts of the plant (such as the stems) are held above the hydroponics solution.
+Only the roots are allowed to touch it.

-As long as it is ensured that the mineral-rich solution is supporting the plant’s nutrient needs, there is no need to use any soil.
+As long as you ensure that the mineral-rich solution is supporting the plant’s nutrient needs, there is no need to use any soil.
 If done indoors, artificial lighting can provide the ‘sunlight’ the plant needs and the people indoors provides the carbon dioxide for the plant to be able to photosynthesize and therefore live.

 The Benefits of Hydroponics Gardening